anatolykopyl/html-in-css/README.md

 - All your styles should be written in a way, that can strictly define their position in the DOM. `id`, `:nth-child` and `>` are your best friends.
 - All of your content should be in `::before` and `::after` pseudo-elements, since this is the only way to have text in css.
 - The whole page is created in runtime by js.
 Your initial document will be empty with only CSS.
 This may have a negative impact on your SEO.

+## TODO

+- Build time page generation
+- A plugin that allows the usage of `content` in any element